 All Aboard & HO Gauge Model Railroad

 All Aboard features artifacts and historical information on railroads in DuPage County.
 Located in the same space is the HO Gauge Model Railroad compliments of the DuPage Society of Model Engineers.
 The detailed layout covers over 2,000 feet of track and highlights some of DuPage County’s railroads and landmarks in a landscape blending fact and fantasy.
-The model railroad is always on display and has a pushbutton activated train loop for visitors to enjoy when the Society is not operating the layout.
+The model railroad is always on display and has a pushbutton-activated train loop for visitors to enjoy when the Society is not operating the layout.
 The DuPage Society of Model Engineers is a separate non-profit group that has built and maintained the HO gauge Model Train since 1965.
 Trains run from 1:30-3:30P on the third and fifth Saturday of each month.

-The DuPage Society of Engineers meets every Wednesday from 8-10pm for operation and maintenance; also on the third and fifth Saturdays of the month from 1:30-3:30pm to operate for the public.
+The DuPage Society of Engineers meets every Wednesday from 8-10P for operation and maintenance; also on the third and fifth Saturdays of the month from 1:30-3:30P to operate for the public.
 Members must be at least 16 years old.
 Those with a passion for model trains who are interested in helping to maintain and operate the railroad exhibit should contact:

 This space has gone through some great changes in the past years.
 For young visitors, we’ve added a play kitchen station, historic costumes, and a wooden railroad.
 The DuPage County Historical Museum aims to keep these interactive activities coming, and we can do so with your help!
 An architecture and correspondence station are in the works, as well as expansions to the already existing activities.
 Local groups and organizations are invited to sponsor a station.
 Interested parties may leave their contact information at the front desk to learn more.

 36th Illinois Infantry Regiment National Colors

 The 36th Illinois fought in many battles including Pea Ridge, Perryville, Stone River, Chickamauga, Mission Ridge, Resaca, Adairsville, Dallas, Kenesaw, Atlanta, Franklin, and Nashville.
 Made of painted silk, this flag was brought back to Springfield after the war.
-The flag was professionally conserved from 2008-2009 with intensive cleaning and precise repair of the fabric, the restoration of the flag has ensured that it will be an educational tool for generations to come.
-The restoration was made possible by generous efforts of the Illinois State Military Museum, The Illinois National Guard, the DuPage County Historical Museum, Illinois Sons of Union Veterans of the Civil War Camps 1 and 2, The Civil War Roundtable of Chicago, The Salt Creek Civil War Roundtable, the McCormick Foundation and many individuals.
-The National Colors will remain at the DuPage County Historical Museum through July 2018, on loan from the Illinois State Military Museum.
+The flag was professionally conserved from 2008-2009 with intensive cleaning and precise repair of the fabric.
+The restoration was made possible by generous efforts of the Illinois State Military Museum, The Illinois National Guard, the DuPage County Historical Museum, Illinois Sons of Union Veterans of the Civil War Camps 1 and 2, The Civil War Roundtable of Chicago, The Salt Creek Civil War Roundtable, the McCormick Foundation, and many individuals.
+The National Colors will remain at the DuPage County Historical Museum through February 2024, on loan from the Illinois State Military Museum.

 8th Illinois Cavalry Guidon

 The guidon flag was carried by the soldiers of the 8th Regiment of the Illinois Volunteer Cavalry during the Civil War.
 Beginning in early 1862, the 8th Illinois was stationed in Washington D.C. and attached to the Army of the Potomac, fighting in their first battle at Williamsburg.
 The unit also fought in a number of engagements including Mechanicsville (Seven Days Battle), Hanover Court House, Seven Pines, Brandy Station, Middleburg, Upperville, and Gettysburg.
 The 8th Illinois aided in the hunt for John Wilkes Booth, President Abraham Lincoln’s assassin, and served as Lincoln’s honor guard while he lay under the U.S. Capitol Rotunda in Washington, D.C.
 The flag was professionally conserved from 2011-2012 with intensive cleaning and precise repair of the fabric.
 A total of $20,000 was raised to fund the work through the combined efforts of the DuPage County Historical Museum, the Illinois State Military Museum, the Illinois National Guard and Militia Historical Society and the 8th Illinois Cavalry Reenactors.
 The Guidon will remain at the DuPage County Historical Museum through February 2024, on loan from the Illinois State Military Museum.
 Watch a video of the 8th Illinois Cavalry Guidon Dedication held on July 1, 2012.